What You Can Do

 - Global Exchange San Francisco-based org focused on fair-trade, peace, a green economy, and human rights.

-- Urban Peace Movement and Heal the Streets training young leaders and creating a shift in urban youth culture away from violence and fear and toward hope and empowerment.
+- Urban Peace Movement is training young leaders and creating a shift in urban youth culture away from violence and fear and toward hope and empowerment.

 Politics and Government Resources and Organizations

 - The Bus Project Working on voter education and Get-out-the-vote efforts.
 The Bus Project also trains youth activists working on political issues and candidates.